 1) Preferred networks list, where a network is defined as a network identifier (e.g. PLMN, WLAN SSID), when applicable, RAT type, and optionally frequency information;

-2) List of services/network slices supported by each network, optionally with associated information (e.g. RAT associate to the slice type);
+2) List of network slice types and/or network slice instances supported by each network, optionally with associated information (e.g. RAT associated to the network slice type or network slice instance);

-3) Priority associated with each network for a given service, relative to other networks which also support the same service;
+3) Priority associated with each network for a given network slice type or network slice instance, relative to other networks which also support the same network slice type or network slice instance;

 4) Optionally, a validity Condition specifying when/where a particular policy is valid (e.g. PLMN, time, location and RAN specific parameters).
 If this information is not included, the NDS policy is always considered as a valid.